-We produce and supply the pollen forecasts for the UK in conjunction with the Met Office.
+We supply and produce the pollen forecast for the UK in conjunction with the Met Office.

-Daily pollen forecasts are issued from the middle of March to the end of August.
+Daily pollen and spore forecasts are issued from mid-March to early October

-Daily forecasts are featured in newspapers, on radio, on television and various web pages.
+Daily pollen forecasts are featured in newspapers, on radio, on television and various web pages.

-All the forecasts are based on information from the quality controlled data produced by the National Pollen Monitoring Network, combined with the information from weather forecasts, local vegetation and typography types and information about biological factors and the weather in the preseason period that influences the amount of pollen produced.
+All the forecasts are based on information from the quality controlled data produced by the National Pollen Monitoring Network, combined with the information from weather forecasts, local vegetation and typography types and information about biological factors and the weather in the preseason period that influences the pollen count.

-If you are interested in the science behind the pollen forecast you may be interested in our science degrees.
-We also offer tours of our Pollen Labs as part of our Open Days.
+If you are interested in the science behind the pollen forecast, you may be interested in our science degrees.